pimcore/pimcore/doc/22_Administration_of_Pimcore/07_Users_and_Roles.md

 * **create**: new child elements can be created (does not exist for assets)
 * **delete**: this element can be deleted
 * **rename**: this element's (and potential child elements') name can be changed
-* **settings**: this element's settings can be managed i.e. the settings tab is visible; the settings permission also the path and thereby the right to move the element in tree
+* **settings**: this element's (and potential child elements') settings can be managed i.e. the settings tab is visible; the settings permission also the path and thereby the right to move the element in tree
 * **versions**: the `versions` tab is available
 * **properties**: the `properties` tab is available and can be managed